 In August of 2004, with the passing of Billy L.Cypress earlier in the year, Tina M. Osceola became Executive Director and held that position until June 2011.
 Also a Seminole Tribal member, Tina grew up in Naples and was an avid Native American dancer and entertainer.
 Tina holds a bachelor’s degree in Political Science from Rollins College and a master’s degree in Public Administration from Nova Southeastern University.
 Ms. Osceola also held a seat on the Board of the NMAI and served as President of the Board

 for the American Indian and Alaska Native Tourism Association (AIANTA).
-From December of 2006 through February of 2013, the Ah-Tah-Thi-Ki Seminole Indian Museum was managed by Director, Anne McCudden.
-Since then, Dr. Paul Backhouse has served as the Tribal Historic Preservation Officer and the Director of the Ah-Tah-Thi-Ki Seminole Indian Museum.
+From of 2006 through 2013, the Ah-Tah-Thi-Ki Seminole Indian Museum was managed by Director, Anne McCudden and Dr. Paul Backhouse from 2013-2019.
+The Museum's current Director is Kate Macuen, who has served the Tribe since 2009.

 In 2004, the Big Cypress facility added a second building which is used for curatorial purposes.
 This structure is dedicated to the Museum's curatorial and conservation needs and contains a conservation lab and state-of-the-art collections vault.
 Some of the Museum artifacts on display are on loan from the Smithsonian Institution.
 The Museum also actively shares its collection with select community institutions in the form of traveling exhibits and artifact loans.